muhammadfarrel/Bus-Reservation-System/readme.md

 3. List all available stops
 4. Search a trip between any two stops
 5. Filter search results with a date option
-6. Book a ticket for a given trip schedule
+6. Book a ticket for a given trip schedule and Insert the books to history
+7. View History

 Admin interface and REST APIs both have their independent authentication mechanisms, the web application uses the cookie based authentication (provided by default by Spring security) and the REST API uses the JWT authentication for access.
 This application assumes the availability of 'MySQL' installation on the localhost where the server will run or the use of docker-compose to boot up a mysql container and link the application with it within the realm of docker.